Nakurai/harry/README.md

 Warning
 -------------------------------

 The project use a json file to load information about french words.
-As this file isvery big, I couldn't upload it with everything else, so feel free to contact me if you want to kwow more about it.
+As this file is very big, I couldn't upload it here, so the project will basically fail to load.
+For now it's only a personal project so I don't really mind, but if you are interested feel free to contact me.

 The source of this file is located here: [INRIA lefff](http://alpage.inria.fr/~sagot/lefff.html), but I have reformatted it and kept only the relevant part for my project, which could be useful for other people.

 Purpose